 - Get the CY 2018 call letter to help plans prepare their bids

-We’ll give more details about the new Medicare cards as we have them.
-Plans will get these details the same way we usually send them information about other topics, such as the Health Plan Management System (HPMS), the RDS Program website, RDS program correspondence, Medicare Advantage Prescription Drug (MAPD) Release Letters, and updates to the Plan Communications Users Guide.
+Plans will get keep getting information about the new Medicare cards the same way we usually send them information about other topics, such as the Health Plan Management System (HPMS), the RDS Program website, RDS program correspondence, Medicare Advantage Prescription Drug (MAPD) Release Letters, and updates to the Plan Communications Users Guide.

 You can also check back here on our webpage or email us your technical questions to the right email box below:

 - Medicare Health & Drug Plan Enrollment